damianfrench/General-Physics/Writeup_plan.md

 $$ \Delta \rho_{i} = \rho_{i} (t+\Delta t) - \rho_{i}(t) = \frac{\Delta t}{\Delta x}[y_{i-1}(t) - y_i(t)] $$,

 acting as the update equation.
 This describes the flux, $y_i(t)$ from cell $i$ to $i+1$ at a time t. $\Delta x$ describes the width of the cell where $\Delta t$ is the time jump.
-This means the flux in each cell, $y_i$, is defined as the minimum acceptence of a vehicle from one cell to the next.
+This means the flux in each cell, $y_i$, is defined as the minimum acceptance of a vehicle from one cell's sending capacity and the next cell's recieving capacity.

-Initialising the system by forcing each starting density to equal $\rho_0$ resets the inflow and outflow parameters of each cell, allowing a computation of $y_i(0)$.
-Using the update equation for each cell computes the forward step in time which results in many fluxes changing over the whole 1D space.
+The system is initialized by starting each cell with a uniform density,$\rho_0$, resetting the inflow and outflow parameters of each cell and allowing a computation of $y_i(0)$.
+Iteratively applying the update equation for each cell computes the forward step in time which results in many fluxes changing over the whole 1D road.
 This makes calculating the discrete velocity possible through taking the ratio of flux $y_i(t)$ and density $\rho_i(t)$ per each cell.
 It is then possible to determine the travel time for a vehicle between two positions using

 $$ T = \sum_{t=0}^{t_{end}} \Delta t, if       x_v(t_{end}) \leq x_{end} $$